influxdata/docs-v2/content/v2.0/get-started.md

 {{% note %}}
 #### Using the influx CLI after setting up InfluxDB through the UI
-To use the [`influx` CLI](/v2.0/reference/cli/influx) after setting up InfluxDB through the UI, use one of the following methods to provide your [authentication token](/v2.0/users/tokens/) to the CLI:
+To use the [`influx` CLI](/v2.0/reference/cli/influx) after setting up InfluxDB through the UI, provide your [authentication token](/v2.0/users/tokens/), which is automatically generated during the setup process.
+For instructions on viewing your token via CLI or UI, see [View tokens](/v2.0/security/tokens/view-tokens/).

+Use one of the following methods to provide your authentication token to the CLI:

 1. Pass your token to the `influx` CLI using the `-t` or `--token` flag.
 2. Set the `INFLUX_TOKEN` environment variable using your token.